 If you know fly casting instructor Bob Nasby as I do, you will know his approach to casting instruction is unique and often unconventional.
 He encourages his students to keep an open mind and try to think beyond what others have taught you.

 Years ago we posted a few fly casting tips on our website and Bob and I thought it would be fun to start posting a new tip each month during the fishing season.
-Bob’s first tip is for the angler that wants to get into fly fishing.
+Bob’s second tip is for the angler that wants to get into fly fishing for trout.
 Here’s Bob with:

 Bob can be reach at 651-730-5284 or email@example.com